UKCloud/ansible-training/README.md

 In the lab we have prepared this in advance but for users not using docker you'll need to:

-- Setup SSH keys to access the nodes you want to manage (you can use passwords but this is sloppy)
+- Set up SSH keys to access the nodes you want to manage (you can use passwords but this is sloppy)
-- Setup an ansible hosts file like the one in ansible_config/ansible_hosts
+- Set up an ansible hosts file like the one in ansible_config/ansible_hosts

 # Test the installation